 My job is to help us discover our unlimited limits.
 To become better/greater ones.

 What you and I will ask to do might seem hard, sometimes harsh.

 Trust me!
 With time and practice, it will become a lot easier to do.

 And make you and me much happier.

 You’ll discover the good in you, amplify it, and become great.
-Maybe the greatest!
+The greatest!

 Can you let go of your security blanket?
-It can be real hard to do.
+It’s hard to do.

 Stand taller, more erect.